nathan-b/TolkienEssays/dragons.md

 * Wings, or no?
 * How many legs?

 In Tolkien's writing, fire-breathing dragons are called fire-drakes.
-Angcalagon and Smaug are fire-drakes.
+Glaurung, Angcalagon and Smaug are all fire-drakes.
 Non-fire-breathing dragons are called cold-drakes.
-Glaurung and Scatha are cold-drakes.
+Scatha is a cold-drake, as is the dragon that killed Dáin I.

 Dragons with wings are called, accurately enough, winged dragons.
 Angcalagon and Smaug are winged dragons.
 Glaurung and Scatha are not winged dragons.